Deccan sultanates

-The Deccan sultanates is a historiographical term referring to five late medieval to early modern Persianate Muslim kingdoms on the Deccan Plateau between the Krishna River and the Vindhya Range.
+The Deccan sultanates (Note: దక్కన్ సుల్తానేట్లు, سلطان نشین های دکن) is a historiographical term referring to five medieval Persianate Muslim kingdoms on the Deccan Plateau between the Krishna River and the Vindhya Range.
 They emerged after the disintegration of the Bahmani Sultanate and were ruled by various dynasties: Ahmadnagar, Berar, Bidar, Bijapur, and Golconda.
 Ahmadnagar was the first to declare independence, in 1490; followed by Bijapur and Berar in the same year.
 Bidar became independent in c.
-1492, and Golconda in 1512.
+1492, and Golconda in 1512 CE.

 Map of the Deccan sultanates in 16th century bordering with Vijayanagara kingdom at south.

 Although the five sultanates were all ruled by Muslims, their founders were of diverse origins: the Nizam Shahi dynasty, the ruling family of the Ahmadnagar Sultanate, was founded by Malik Hasan Bahri, a Marathi Muslim of Brahmin origin; the Berar Sultanate by a Kannadiga Muslim of Brahmin origin; the Bidar Sultanate by a Georgian slave; the Bijapur Sultanate by a foreigner who may have been a Georgian slave purchased by Mahmud Gawan; and the Golconda Sultanate by a slave of Iranian Turkmen origin.

 All the Deccan sultanates based their legitimacy on being the successor states of the Bahmani Sultanate, and continued to use Bahmanid coins instead of issuing their own coins.
 Although generally rivals, the sultanates did ally with each other against the Vijayanagara Empire in 1565, permanently weakening Vijayanagara in the Battle of Talikota.
 Notably, the alliance destroyed the entire city of Vijayanagara, with important temples being razed to the ground.

 In 1574, after a coup in Berar, Ahmadnagar invaded and conquered it.
 In 1619, Bidar was annexed by Bijapur.
 The sultanates were later conquered by the Mughal Empire: Berar was stripped from Ahmadnagar in 1596; Ahmadnagar was completely taken between 1616 and 1636; and Golconda and Bijapur were conquered by Aurangzeb's 1686–87 campaign.